 Start With the Measurement Question

 For retail and QSR brands, foot traffic may be the fastest outcome.
 For CPG and financial services, transaction or panel-based conversion may be more relevant.
 For awareness campaigns, reach and frequency may matter more than immediate offline response.
+Write the primary KPI in the test charter before any vendor sample arrives; otherwise every graph vendor will optimize for the metric they sell best.

 The Data Stack: ACR, Household Graph, Outcome Signal

-Household graph: linkage from CTV device or IP household to hashed email, MAID, address, or other approved join keys.
+Household graph: linkage from CTV household to approved join keys with confidence tiers.

 Control Groups and Lift Without Overclaiming

 Attribution counts observed outcomes after exposure.
 Incrementality estimates what changed because of exposure.
-The second is harder and more valuable.
 Buyers should require one of four control approaches: randomized holdout, publisher or platform holdout, geography split, or a modeled baseline with pre-period validation.
-Every approach has tradeoffs.
 A geo split is easier to explain but may confound with local events.
 A modeled baseline scales but can hide bias.
 A randomized holdout is strong but not always available in CTV buys.
+Report both attributed outcomes and lift confidence; executives need the plain-English version of what changed, how confident the team is, and what should change in the media plan.

 Offline Outcome Windows and Suppression